magomimmo/modern-cljs/doc/tutorial-15.md

 ![ServerNullPointer][5]

-You received a `java.lang.NullPonterException` and the Network activities panel shows the server returning the error 500.
+You received a `java.lang.NullPonterException` and the Network activities panel shows the server returning the error 500 with a full Ring stacktrace.
 That's because the remote `calculate` function accepts only stringified numbers to make any calculation.
 Too bad.

 Now let's see what happens if we redeem the JavaScript engine by unmarking the `Disable JavaScript` check-box from the Settings of the